JetBrains/intellij-sdk-docs/topics/products/idea/spring_api.md

 All support for XML-based Spring configuration files is provided via [DOM-API](xml_dom_api.md).

 #### Add Support for Additional Spring Namespace
-See EP `com.intellij.spring.dom.SpringCustomNamespaces`, registered namespace-key must match the one registered with your DOM elements via `@Namespace`.
+See `com.intellij.spring.customNamespaces` EP, registered namespace-key must match the one registered with your DOM elements via `@Namespace`.
 Register available elements via standard `DomExtender<Beans>` EP or `com.intellij.spring.dom.SpringCustomNamespaces#registerExtensions` (Version 14).

 Please pay attention to `getModelVersion` and `getStubVersion` (see javadoc).